molily/molily.de/_posts/2019-02-03-testing-angular.md

 ### Jasmine debug runner

-The Karma page at [http://localhost:9876](http://localhost:9876) loads an iframe with the actual Jasmine test runner and reporter (http://localhost:9876/context.html).
-This iframe complicates debugging the test because the developer tools console operates on the topmost document per default.
+The Karma page at [http://localhost:9876](http://localhost:9876) loads an iframe with the actual Jasmine instance (http://localhost:9876/context.html).
+This iframe complicates debugging because the developer tools operate on the topmost document per default.

-In the developer tools, you can select the iframe window context:
+In the developer tools, you can select the iframe window context (Chrome is pictured):

 <img src="/img/robust-angular/karma-select-context.png" alt="Developer tools: Select the context iframe" class="image-max-full" loading="lazy">